shlomoyaakov/Flight-Gear-Interpreter/README.md

 # ex3
-Interpreter for flight gear simulator:
+  Interpreter for flight gear simulator in C++.
   The program interprets the fly.txt and fly_with_func.txt, that contain a sequence of an autopilot commands, to a flight gear simulator code that makes the airplane fly.
   In order to change the autopilot commands, you can edit the fly.txt and the fly_with_func.txt files